MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/segmentation/segment-configuration.md

 - The **Last login (date) filter** - Allows you to filter based on last login datetime.
 For example, players that have not signed since 1/1/2017.
 - The **Last login (timespan) filter** - Allows you to filter based on last login timespan relative to the current datetime.
 For example, players that have not signed in for a week (from now).
 - The **Linked user account to filter** - Allows you to filter based on users linked accounts.
 For example, players that have a Steam account linked with an email account.
-- The **Location (country) Filter** - Allows you to filter based on a player country.
+- The **Location (country/region) filter** - Allows you to filter based on player's country/region.
 For example, players from Canada.
 - The **Push notifications enabled with filter** - Allows you to filter based on player push settings and capabilities.
 For example, players that have Google push notifications enabled.
 - The **Statistics value filter** - Allows you to filter based on your own custom statistic attribute.
 For example, players that inflicted 20000 damage in total.
 - The **Tag filter** - Allows you to filter based on whether a player has or doesn't have a certain tag.
 For example, players that have a *cheater* tag.